 PROBLEM CAUSE CORRECTION Baking results differ from previous oven. a.
 Oven seems hotter or cooler than your previous oven. a.
 Oven temperatures may vary between the new and the old oven.
 As ovens age, the oven temperature often "drifts" and may become hotter or cooler.
 Also, newer ovens may operate differently from older ovens.
 You should expect some differences in baking results.
 Oven smokes excessively during a broil operation. a. food too close to burner b. meat has too much fat c. sauce applied too early or marinade not completely drained d. soiled broiler pan e. broiler insert covered with aluminum foil f. oven bottom is soiled a. move broiler pan down one rack position b. trim fat c. apply sauce during last few minutes of cooking.
-If meat has been marinated, drain thoroughly before cooking d. always clean broiler pan and insert after each use e. never cover insert with foil as this prevents fat from draining to pan below f. clean oven bottom Strong odor or light smoke This is normal for a new range and will disappear after a few uses.
-Opening a window
+If meat has been marinated, drain thoroughly before cooking d. always clean broiler pan and insert after each use e. never cover insert with foil as this prevents fat from draining to pan below f. clean oven bottom Strong odor or light smoke when oven is turned on the first few times.
+This is normal for a new range and will disappear after a few uses.
+Opening a window or turning on a fan will help remove the smoke and odor.